brianpbyers/redux/readme.md

 <div id="like-counter"></div>
 ```

+Then clear out all the older HTML elements (buttons and the total-likes heading).

 Also, just like before, ensure that `renderView` gets called once initially and is also called anytime the state is updated.

 ```js